akmrn/flappy-bird-with-Cpp/README.md

 **Spawn and horizontal movement:** The pipes move to the left at a constant speed on the X axis.<br />
 **Respawn mechanism:** We implemented logic so that when the pipe completely leaves the left side of the screen, its horizontal position is immediately transferred to the far right side of the screen (win_W) to form an infinite loop of obstacles.<br />
 **Geometric drawing of obstacles:** In each frame, we draw the top pipe and the bottom pipe as two solid green rectangles with mathematical calculations.<br />

+## Compile
+for compiling you need to install SDL3 first!